List of Doom ports: PlayStation

 Many textures were reduced in size due to technical limitations.
 As a result, the mug shot appears to be different from the one in the PC version; in fact, it is the same animated sprite, but squashed in from the sides.
 A small selection of new graphics and visual effects were introduced.
 These include sector-based coloured lighting, an animated, flame-filled sky, and a new animation for the player's mug shot, which shows the Doomguy's head exploding if the player character is gibbed.
 For the first time, translucent Spectres are drawn without the cascade effect (including the darker-shaded Nightmare Spectres).
 The original music by Bobby Prince was replaced by a new score by Aubrey Hodges.
 The sound effects and voice-overs were also completely redone by Hodges, and, in parts of certain levels, echo effects were added.
 All of the story text is cut, save for the ending and second intermission from Doom II, the latter of which appears at the end of Ultimate Doom instead.

 On October 1, 1996, a port containing levels from Master Levels for Doom II and Final Doom was released for the PlayStation under the name Final Doom.
 The PlayStation version of Final Doom has thirteen levels from Master Levels for Doom II, eleven levels from TNT: Evilution, and six levels from The Plutonia Experiment.
-Like the PlayStation version of Doom, Final Doom uses passwords.
+Like the PlayStation version of Doom, Final Doom uses passwords instead of the memory card.
 Unlike the PlayStation version of Doom, support for the PlayStation Mouse peripheral is available for Final Doom.